 Check out the project – called A Place to Remember – and see if you can contribute or learn more.
 Or develop your artistic side and contribute ideas for Markers for these places!

-So far they’ve worked on 4 places in the Walworth area – two of these were or still are in the Park – North Camberwell Radical Club and the New Peckham Mosque, formerly St Mark’s church, Camberwell.
+So far they’ve worked on 4 places in the Walworth area – two of which were or still are in the Park – North Camberwell Radical Club and the New Peckham Mosque, formerly St Mark’s church, Camberwell.
 There’re some fantastic interviews on the website and images to check out.

-The Radical club ran for around 100 years and was on the northern edge of the park near the lake, fronting onto Albany Road.
+The Radical Club ran for around 100 years and was on the northern edge of the park near the lake, fronting onto Albany Road.
 Art in the Park are organising open sessions for people to contribute to the design for a marker for the Radical club on Tuesday 8th, 15th, 22nd, 29th November 2016 from 11-1pm at the Art in the Park studio.

 Art In the Park are still open to suggestions for other markers in the Park.
 Do check out the Marking Places page, and contact them to see how you can share ideas and get involved, or come along on Tuesday 17th, 24th, 31st January, 7th, 21st, 28th February 2017 to Waterside Care Home, 40 Sumner Road, SE15.